Georgia Republicans join call to overturn Roe v. Wade

 Scott, the Tifton Republican, also signed onto the brief.

-"Innocent life must be protected at every stage,” Scott said in a statement to CNHI.
-“I am proud to join my colleagues in advocating for better protections for mothers, their unborn children, and the rights of states to enact health and safety regulations to protect women in vulnerable situations.”
+"Innocent life must be protected at every stage,” Scott said in a statement.
+“I am proud to join my colleagues in advocating for better protections for mothers, their unborn children and the rights of states to enact health and safety regulations to protect women in vulnerable situations.”

-Carter, who represents coastal Georgia, said that as a heath care professional, father and grandfather, he supports the idea that “life states at conception.”
+Carter, who represents coastal Georgia, said as a heath-care professional, father and grandfather, he supports the idea that “life starts at conception.”

-“I also strongly believe babies who survive attempted abortions should have the necessary access to health care,” Carter said in a statement to CNHI.
-“That is why I joined Representative Steve Scalise and more than 200 other members of Congress in filing an amicus brief to support Louisiana’s pro-life law that would require all abortion providers to have admitting privileges at local hospitals when emergencies occur.
-This is a commonsense law to protect lives of innocent babies and their mothers.”
+“I also strongly believe babies who survive attempted abortions should have the necessary access to health care,” Carter said in a statement.
+“That is why I joined Rep. Steve Scalise and more than 200 other members of Congress in filing an amicus brief to support Louisiana’s pro-life law that would require all abortion providers to have admitting privileges at local hospitals when emergencies occur.
+This is a common-sense law to protect lives of innocent babies and their mothers.”

 "I have always protected and supported innocent life," he said.
 "I am proud to join my colleagues on this historic brief because every baby — born and unborn — has the right to life."

-Abortion rights controlled Georgia politics last legislative session with the passage of the Georgia’s restrictive heartbeat bill — that would make abortion illegal once a doctor can detect a fetus’ heartbeat.
+Abortion rights controlled Georgia politics last legislative session with the passage of the restrictive "heartbeat bill" — that would make abortion illegal once a doctor can detect a fetus’ heartbeat.

-A federal judge deemed the law ‘unconstitutional’ and issued an injunction on the law in October, stopping it from going into effect on Jan.
+A federal judge deemed the law "unconstitutional" and issued an injunction on the law in October, stopping it from going into effect Jan.
 1.

 The argument divided parties further in the halls of the Capitol.
 While the injunction was a win for abortion rights activists, lawmakers were weary that the block would change the eventual outcome.

-In a statement to CNHI, ACLU of Georgia said that the brief is another step in government looking to control women's reproductive decisions.
+In a statement, ACLU of Georgia said the brief is another step in government looking to control women's reproductive decisions.

 The anti-abortion stance has become a staple of the conservative GOP platform and an enemy of Democrats.

-Senate-designate Kelly Loeffler — scheduled to be sworn into office by Vice President Mike Pence on Jan.
-6 — has made restricting abortion a key part of her image.
+Sen. Kelly Loeffler — who was sworn into office by Vice President Mike Pence Monday — has made restricting abortion a key part of her image.
 Loeffler received pushback from conservatives upon appointment for the Atlanta Dream — which Loeffler co-owns — taking part in a WNBA league initiative that donated portions of ticket sales to Planned Parenthood.

 But during her appointment press conference, she said she is adamantly pro-life.
-Her swearing-in will put add another anti-abortion ally to Georgia’s federal delegation in Washington, D.C.
+She is expected to be another anti-abortion ally to Georgia’s federal delegation in Washington, D.C.

 U.S. Sen. David Perdue was among a handful of GOP senators who chose not to sign the brief — many of them, including the Macon-born Republican, are up for re-election next year.
 Perdue does not tend to weigh in on matters pending litigation, according to staff.

-A spokeswoman for Perdue said that Perdue "has been and will continue to be a champion for life in the U.S. Senate."
+A spokeswoman for Perdue said he "has been and will continue to be a champion for life in the U.S. Senate."

 Commented